 The table below contains the premium rate ranking for all

 51 jurisdictions.
 Although some states may appear to have the same index rate, the ranking is based on calculations prior to rounding to two decimal places.
-The index rates reflect appropriate adjustments for the characteristics of each individual states residual market.
+The index rates reflect appropriate adjustments for the characteristics of each individual state’s residual market.
 Rates vary by classification and insurer in each state.
-Actual cost to an employer can be adjusted by the employers experience rating, premium discount, retrospective rating, and dividends.
-Employers can reduce their workers compensation
+Actual cost to an employer can be adjusted by the employer’s experience rating, premium discount, retrospective rating, and dividends.
+Employers can reduce their workers’ compensation

 rates through accident prevention, safety training and by helping